opalmedapps/opal-app/README.md

 5) Upload the built application to Fabric
     * If on Android Studio, simply drag the APK from /build/outputs/apk
     * If on Xcode, Archive the project and if you are logged into Fabric, the app will automatically detect the Archive and ask you to distribute.
+    * For more information on how to distribute builds via Fabric and Beta [visit their documentation](https://docs.fabric.io/apple/beta/overview.html)

 ## Best Practices